paymoapp/api/sections/content_types.md

 * `Accept: application/json` for getting the response in JSON format.
 * `Accept: text/xml` for XML format.

-If `Accept` header is not specified, the response will be in XML format by default.
+If `Accept` header is not specified, the response will be in JSON format by default.

 Additionally, for reports, invoices, estimates, expenses there is a PDF version of the document.
 You can get it by adding a `format=pdf` param to the query string.